Irish House of Commons: Abolition

 The House of Commons was abolished under the Acts of Union 1800, which merged the Kingdom of Ireland into the Kingdom of Great Britain to form the United Kingdom of Great Britain and Ireland with effect from 1 January 1801.
 The Irish House of Commons sat for the last time in Parliament House, Dublin on 2 August 1800.
 One hundred of its members were designated or co-opted to sit with the House of Commons of Great Britain, forming the House of Commons of the United Kingdom.
 The patron of pocket boroughs that were disfranchised under the Act of Union was awarded £15,000 compensation for each.

 Speaker of the Commons

 The Speaker of the Irish House of Commons was the presiding officer of the House and its most senior official.
 The position was one of considerable power and prestige, and in the absence of a government chosen from and answerable to the Commons, he was the dominant political figure in the Parliament.
 The last Speaker was John Foster.

 Constituencies

 The number of boroughs invited to return members had originally been small (only 55 Boroughs existed in 1603) but was doubled by the Stuart monarchs.
-By the time of the Union, there were 150 constituencies, each electing two members:
+By the time of the Union, there were 150 constituencies, each electing two members by plurality block voting; an elector could vote for one or two of the candidates, with the two receiving most votes being returned.
+The constituencies had different franchises as follows: